Khamgaon: History

 The general appearance of the town is picturesque.
-It is surrounded by low irregular hills, while in the hollow, in and about the town, trees are plentiful.
-Besides the courts of the Assistant and the Additional Sessions Judge and those of the Civil Judge (Senior Division) and Civil Judge (Junior Division), there are the offices of the Sub-Divisional Officer, Tahsildar and Panchayat Samiti.
+It is surrounded by low, irregular hills, while in the hollow, in and about the town, trees are plentiful.
+Besides the courts of the Assistant and the Additional Sessions Judge and those of the Civil Judge (Senior Division) and Civil Judge (Junior Division), there are the offices of the Sub Divisional Office, Tehsildar, and Panchayat samiti.
 There is also a post and telegraph office.
 There are two hospitals in the town, one managed by the Government and the other managed by a private institution aided by the Government.
-The educational facilities are provided, by a number of primary schools and by seven high schools, viz., the Government Multipurpose High School, the Municipal High School, the New Era High School, the National High School, the Kela High School, the Anjuman High School and the Government Girls' School.
+The educational facilities are provided by a number of primary schools and by seven high schools, viz., the Government Multipurpose High School, the Municipal High School, the New Era High School, the National High School, the Kela High School, the Anjuman High School, and the Government Girls' School.
 The G. S. College also provides facilities for higher education.
-There arc two police stations.
+There are two police stations.
 The municipal office was situated in a club building many years ago.
 It has now been shifted to its new premises.

-The town proper is split in two by a large nallah which runs from east to west.
-To cross it, there is a large bridge on the Chikhli Road as also a large causeway in the heart of the town which has grown on all sides.
-There was a large fort, a gadhi, which is no more in existence.
-Near the place where the gadhi was located, is a large vesa or gateway which clearly belonged to the fortifications of the former village.The major square of the city are Mastan chowk, farshi chowk, mahavir chowk etc. There is a temple of Maruti which is possibly of some antiquity, a handsome temple of Balaji, two fine Jain temples, a few lesser temples and four small mosques.
-The Mukteshvara Ashrama is conducted by the Bharatiya Samartha Dharma Rashtra Dharma Pracharak Mission which has a few branches in Bombay and some other places in the State.
+The town proper is split into two by a large nallah, which runs from east to west.
+To cross it, there is a large bridge on the Chikhli Road, as well as a large causeway in the heart of the town, which has grown on all sides.
+There was a large fort, a gadhi, which is no longer in existence.
+Near the place where the gadhi was located, there is a large vesa or gateway which clearly belonged to the fortifications of the former village.
+The major squares of the city are Mastan Chowk, Farshi Chowk, Mahavir Chowk, etc. There is a temple of Hanuman, which is possibly of some antiquity, a handsome temple of Balaji, two fine Jain temples, a few lesser temples, and four small mosques.
+The Mukteshvara Ashram is conducted by the Bharatiya Samartha Dharma Rashtra Dharma Pracharak Mission, which has a few branches in Mumbai and some other places in the State.